philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ## Slices
 Slices are fixed collections of a declared type.

-{{< alert title="Keypoints" color="success" >}}
+{{< alert title="Key points" color="success" >}}
 - declaration is similar to the array without having to declare the length
-- it has three components a pointer, a length, a capacity
+- it has three components a pointer, a length and a capacity
-- is a ligthweigth structure that gives access to the underlying structure that is an array
+- is a lightweight structure that gives access to the underlying object that is an array
 - **pointer**: the first element reachable of the array (not necessarily the first)
 - the **length** is the number of slice elements (***len*** function gives it)
-- the **capacity** is the number of elements between the start of the slice and the end of the array (***cap*** function gives it)
+- the **capacity** is the number of elements between the start of the slice, and the end of the array (***cap*** function gives it)
 - multiple slices can refer to the same underlying array
-- you cannot use == operator to test if two slices have the same values, you need to do your own func
+- you cannot use == operator to test if two slices have the same values, you need to do it with your own func
 {{< /alert >}}
-Follow an awesome image taken from the book ***Go Programming Language*** that illustrates the len, cap and underlying array:
+Follow an awesome image taken from the book ***Go Programming Language*** that illustrates the len, cap and the underlying array:

 ![](/img/slices.png)

 The operator **x[i:z]** returns a new slice that goes from i (int index) to z -1 of a sequence z.
-What is z?
+What is `x`?
 - another slice
 - an array
 - a pointer to an array
 if i is not present it is 0, if z is not present, it assumes len(x)

 ### Init a slice
-Here are typed some ways to create a slice:
+Below there are some ways to create a slice:
 ```golang
 var s []int // nil slice
 var s1 = []int{} // empty slice with 0 elemes (not nil)